-Once every year in the month of August there is the Ballydavid Reggata.
+Once every year in the month of June or August there is the Ballydavid Reggata.
 Regatta Baile na nGall is traditional naomhóg racing, plus there are also a number of cultural activities and walks.

 If you read the tourist guide to Ballydavid they say it is a sleepy little Irish village nestling on the very edge of the Atlantic Ocean.
 The name of Ballydavid can cause some confusion, because it is also called Baile na nGall or Ballynagall, which means in English the town land of the foreigner.

 But there’s never a dull moment in Baile na nGall, sea angling, fishing, walking and cycling are all easily accessible activities which can be enjoyed locally.
 This is the place to be at sunset and to walk along the coast beyond the village.

 During the summer months, you can expect to find traditional music sessions each night at most of the area pubs.
 Impromptu sessions by local musicians can occur year round at any time of the day or evening.